okikiola11/apple-clone/README.md

 ![screenshot]()

-This project shows the format of building an HTML page and positioning/floating elements of an article.
+This project consists of building a webpage using images as a background and adding gradients to elements.
+The goal is to make a clone of old an old version of the Apple website webpage.

 ## Built With